 Achieve the Licensing You Need

-You're likely aware that applicants for social work licensure must meet additional requirements in every state and U.S. territories such as additional training, coursework, and supervised clinical experiences.
-Requirements vary by state.
+You're likely aware that applicants for social work licensure must meet additional requirements in every state and U.S. territory, such as additional training, coursework, and supervised clinical experiences.
+Requirements vary by state3.

 We've put together this helpful page on accreditation so you can reference your state's licensing requirements, Saint Mary's accreditation schedule, and more.
 Stay informed and make the most of your education.